AlexanderJCS/rocket-launch-reminder/README.md

 $ pip install requests notifypy
 ```

-# Setting up the program to run on startup
+# Setting up the program to run on startup (Windows)

 To make this program run on startup, first clone this repository.
 Then, change the file extension of `main.py` to `.pyw` (so the entire filename would look like `main.pyw`).
 This means the program does not open a console window.